 As Tesla continues to advance its self-driving and autonomous technology, it showcases what Tesla Full Self-Driving cars can do along the way.
+Its been a long journey and this article showcases some of the demonstrations Tesla has provided over the years, including the most recent ones.

 Starting as early as 2016, Tesla posted two impressive videos demonstrating future autonomous AutoPilot capabilities (now part of the Full Self-Driving option), letting viewers see, even back then, how the cars can essentially drive themselves without human input.
 This is considered Level 4 or Level 5 driving (see What do Levels mean?).